Jutho/TensorOperations.jl/docs/src/index.md

     [CUDA.jl and cuTENSOR.jl](https://github.com/JuliaGPU/CUDA.jl), by relying on (and thus providing a high level interface into) NVidia's [cuTENSOR](https://developer.nvidia.com/cutensor) library.
+  - Fall-back support for `AbstractArray` instances which are not strided, by using a general implementation using only constructions from Julia's `Base` and `LinearAlgebra` modules (`reshape`, `permutedims`, `mul!`, etc.) and some indexing in the case of partial traces (see below).

 ## Tensor operations